ML-KULeuven/problog/problog/tasks/dcproblog/README.md

 ### Installation ###
-DC-ProbLog installs automatically toghether with ProbLog.
+DC-ProbLog installs automatically together with ProbLog.
 However, you will need to install to further libraries that DC-ProbLog depends on additionally.

 That is
 1. [pytorch](https://pytorch.org/)